 7. Offer educational resources

-Educational content is another way to engage with young customers, especially in finance where knowledge may be lacking.
+Educational content is another way to engage with young customers who use casinos without license, especially in finance where knowledge may be lacking.
 In a 2015 study by Bank of America, 41 percent of Millennials reported being chronically stressed by their finances.
 In response to this information, Bank of America developed a set of financial tools called “Better Money Habits” to help educate customers.
 It is important to remember to keep things light and simple however, otherwise your customers may become overwhelmed.

 Matching marketing to Millennial lifestyles, values, needs, and communication styles can help financial institutions better connect with this younger generation of customers.
 It is a difficult challenge as many members of this group have become highly skeptical of marketing and have developed ways to avoid irrelevant and inauthentic communications.
 Yet, if communicated to effectively, this generation of customers represents a tremendous opportunity for brand growth and loyalty into the future.